 For us, this initiative is proof that with open banking, business possibilities are only limited by imagination and funding.

 The introduction of open banking is a game-changer for the banking industry.
 Data that was private and securely held on the servers in banking institutions can now be shared with other entities.
 This revolution is not a rapid one, but it’s gaining momentum.
 There are already some successful companies offering services based on open banking.
-Yet, there is still plenty of room for innovative endeavors.
-This article can serve as a starting point for brainstorming about your idea.
+Yet, there is still plenty of room for innovative endeavours.
+This article can serve as a starting point for brainstorming your idea.
 We hope we’ve managed to convince you that it’s worth considering fintech when thinking about your product.

 If you already have some ideas, we will be happy to talk and help you refine them.